shahidzain67/av-stpa/STPA/level-1/stpa.md

       Apollo does not provide parking brake on command when in autonomous mode, the vehicle is parked and the parking brake is off
     </td>
     <td class="Providing">
-      Apollo provides parking brake on command while vehicle is moving, or required to move<br><br>
+      Apollo provides parking brake on command while vehicle is moving or the path is clear<br><br>
       Apollo provides parking brake on command when autonomous mode is not active
     </td>
     <td class="Too Early / Too Late / Out of Order">